Fundamentals

 The special values Inf and -Inf encode values with magnitudes

-too large to be represented; the special value NaN encodes Not A Number
+too large to be represented; the special value NaN encodes Not A Number values resulting from undefined arithmetic operations such as

 0 / 0.